jornada-im/documentation/docs/jrn_metabase_populate.md

 ## Populating JRN Metabase with CSV imports

+Tables in JRN Metabase can be updated by importing CSV files containing metadata using `psql`, DBeaver, or python.
+The relevant SQL command is `COPY FROM`.
+Setting up incoming CSVs to match the table being copied to will help, and in LTER Metabases it will be best to start with parent tables (`DataSets' in particular?) so that foreign key rules won't be violated.

+In server-side `psql` use:

+    COPY persons(first_name, last_name, dob, email)
+    FROM '/home/username/sampledb/persons.csv'
+    DELIMITER ','
+    CSV HEADER;  # if there is a header in the csv

+In client side `psql` use `\copy`.
+All the columns in the csv need a destination column in the database table or else an error will result.
+[This tutorial page](https://www.postgresqltutorial.com/import-csv-file-into-posgresql-table/) helps.

+`COPY FROM` operations with CSV files can also be initiated from python using a [`psycopg`](https://www.psycopg.org/) database connection.
+Some python scripts and modules for this are available in the [jrn_metabase_tools](https://github.com/jornada_im/jrn_metabase_tools) repository.

-Tables in JRN Metabase can be updated by importing CSV files containing metadata using DBeaver or similar tools.
-Best to start with parent tables (`DataSets' in particular?)
-In DBeaver, highlight the table and use the 'Import' tool.
-The tool should allow you to match columns between CSV and database tables.
-Setting up incoming CSVs to match the tables in the schema beforehand will help though.
+In DBeaver, highlight the destination table and use the 'Import' tool, then select the CSV file to import.
+The tool allows you to match columns between CSV and database tables and create/ignore columns if needed.
+Setting up incoming CSVs to match the tables in the schema beforehand will help.
+Documentation [here](https://dbeaver.com/docs/wiki/Data-transfer/)

 ## Populate with EML